Nightkingale/Personal-Website/index.md

 ![A fake Nintendo Wii U brick screen I made back when the pandemic started.](./assets/images/about/funny_brick.png)

-Along my journey though, I met great friends who still support me today, like [GaryOderNichts](https://github.com/GaryOderNichts), [Lazr1026](https://github.com/Lazr1026), and [NicoAICP](https://github.com/NicoAICP).
+Along my journey though, I met great online friends who still support me today, like [GaryOderNichts](https://github.com/GaryOderNichts), [Lazr1026](https://github.com/Lazr1026), and [NicoAICP](https://github.com/NicoAICP).
+Together, we're the Bad Time Quartet!
 I also have a Discord server filled with even more amazing people, and I'm so happy to have met each and every one of them.

 ## Current Work

 Nowadays, I don't really involve myself in the homebrew scene as much as I used to.
 A lot of people know me for maintaining the [Homebrew App Store](https://github.com/fortheusers/hb-appstore) still, and a few core homebrew projects, but outside of a bit of experimentation with the Wii U and Wii sometimes, that's largely it for me anymore.

 I am currently pursuing a degree in computer information systems (with a concentration of cyber security) at Central New Mexico Community College.
-I was actually really inspired by the homebrew scene (and especially my friend, Gary) to go this path.
+I was actually really inspired by the homebrew scene (and especially the one and only, Gary) to go this path.

-On the side, I'm a meme rapper (if you couldn't tell yet) and a school teacher, which is definitely an interesting mix of things to be.
-I couldn't ask for a better life though!
+Alongside all of that, yes, I also make music.
+None of it is representative of my professionalism, it's quite unserious.
+It's all just a gag that I've grown to embrace.